 - Start by whisking the egg, water and coconut oil in a large bowl until it becomes a smooth mixture.

 - Slowly pour the 4 cups of flour into the liquid mixture until it creates a workable dough.

 - Knead in the parsley and mint.
 (You could also add it to the flour before you pour it into the liquid mixture, but I chose to knead it in).
 If you find that your dough is too dry, add some water 1/4 cup at a time.
 If your dough is too sticky, add more flour as necessary.

 - Sprinkle some flour on your kitchen counter top or work space.
 Roll out the dough.

-- Cut the dough into shapes using cookie cutters.
+- Cut the dough into shapes using the dog bone shaped cookie cutters.

 - Lay the treats on a baking sheet.

 - Bake for 15 minutes, or longer if you want a harder treat.